MrAnas/reactnd-project-would-you-rather-starter/README.md

+# How To Run
+cd would-you-rather
+npm install
+npm start

 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.